HP319193/prisme.ai/docs/docs/en/about.md

 ## Description

-Prisme.ai is an Event Driven Architected (EDA) platform designed to allow Product Owners & low-coders & Developers to work together on the same plateform.
+Prisme.ai is an Event Driven Architected (EDA) platform designed to allow Product Owners & low-coders & Developers to work together on the same platform.

 Here you have documentation for low-coders & Developers.